Hesperocyparis macrocarpa: Cultivars

+Traditional medicine

+Ohlone people are reported to have used the foliage in a decoction as a remedy for rheumatism.

 Chemistry

 Isocupressic acid, a labdane diterpenoid, is an abortifacient component of H. macrocarpa.
 Monoterpenes (α- and γ-terpinene and terpinolene) are constituents of the foliage volatile oil.
 The oil exact composition is : α-pinene (20.2%), sabinene (12.0%), p-Cymene (7.0%) and terpinen-4-ol (29.6%).
 Unusual sesquiterpenes can be found in the foliage.
 Longiborneol (also known as juniperol or macrocarpol) can also be isolated from Monterey cypresses.